rarconaut/API-Challenge/README.md

 All plots contain proper labeling, including aspects like: Plot Titles (with date of analysis) and Axes Labels.

-For the Humidity heat map, I did set the max_intensity to the highest humidity found in the data set.
+For the Humidity heat map, I set the max_intensity to the highest humidity found in the data set.